MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-overview.md

 ## Product and portfolio backlogs

 Backlogs present work items as lists.
-A *product backlog* represents r project plan, the roadmap for what r team plans to deliver.
-It also provides a repository of all the information  need to track and share with r team.
+A *product backlog* represents your project plan, the roadmap for what your team plans to deliver.
+It also provides a repository of all the information  need to track and share with your team.

-In [Agile methodologies](/devops/plan/what-is-agile), a *portfolio backlog* allows  to group and organize your backlog into a hierarchy.
+In [Agile methodologies](/devops/plan/what-is-agile), a *portfolio backlog* lets you group and organize your backlog into a hierarchy.
 You can display high-level initiatives, epics, or projects that your organization plans to work on over a longer period of time.
 These initiatives are often too large or complex to fit in the scope of a single team's backlog.
 They require coordination and planning at a higher organizational level.

-::: moniker range=">= azure-devops-2019"

 :::image type="content" source="../work-items/media/about-agile/view-backlogs.png" alt-text="Screenshot of Boards Backlogs.":::

-::: moniker-end

 ## Backlog configuration